Xilinx/Vitis_Libraries/data_mover/docs/src/datamover/programmable_data_mover.rst

 Feature
 --------

-AIE application often need to deal with multi-dimension data.
-The mostly common cases are that AIE application need to select and read/write a regularly distributed sub-set from multi-dimensional array.
-Because multi-dimension array has to be stored in linear addressing memory space, such sub-set is rarely a contiguous block in memory but always a lot of data segment.
-It's not convenient for user to implement logic to calculate all segments' address and size and not efficient for AIE to do so.
+The AI Engine (AIE) application often needs to deal with multi-dimension data.
+The most common cases are that the AIE application needs to select and read/write a regularly distributed sub-set from a multi-dimensional array.
+Because a multi-dimension array has to be stored in a linear addressing memory space, such sub-set is rarely a contiguous block in memory but always a lot of data segment.
+It is not convenient for you to implement logic to calculate all segments' address and size and not efficient for AIE to do so.

-Programmable 4D Data-Mover includes:
+The Programmable 4D Data-Mover includes:

-- Concise descriptor design that use 9x64bits to fully describe access on 4-dimension (and low-dimension) data.
+- Concise descriptor design that uses 9x64 bits to fully describe access on 4-dimension (and low-dimension) data.
-- Template kernel design that can read multiple descriptor and accomplish the defined access pattern one by one.
+- Template kernel design that can read multiple descriptors and accomplish the defined access pattern one by one.

-**Descriptor Design**
+Descriptor Design
+^^^^^^^^^^^^^^^^^

-Descriptor design is the most important part of Programmable 4D Data-Mover.
+The Descriptor design is the most important part of the Programmable 4D Data-Mover.
 It defines:

-- How 4-dimension data mapped to linear address
+- How 4-dimension data is mapped to linear addresses
 - Where to find the sub-set to access
-- What's the dimension of sub-set
+- What is the dimension of sub-set
 - How to serialize the sub-set

-To store 4D array ``A[W][Z][Y][X]`` in memory, it has to be mapped into linear address space which will certainly lead to addressing like ``&A[w][z][y][x] = bias + w * (Z*Y*X) + z * (Y*X) + y * (X) + x``.
-In such condition, adjacent elements in 4D array will have const strid.
-Then 9 parameters { bias (address of first element), X, X_stride, Y, Y_stride, Z, Z_stride, W, W_stride } will be enough to define the 4D array in memory.
+To store a 4D array, ``A[W][Z][Y][X]``, in memory, it has to be mapped into a linear address space which will certainly lead to addressing like ``&A[w][z][y][x] = bias + w * (Z*Y*X) + z * (Y*X) + y * (X) + x``.
+In such a condition, adjacent elements in the 4D array will have const strid.
+Then nine parameters { bias (address of first element), X, X_stride, Y, Y_stride, Z, Z_stride, W, W_stride } will be enough to define the 4D array in memory.

 - &A[w][z][y][x+1] – &A[w][z][y][x] = 1             (X_stride)
 - &A[w][z][y+1][x] – &A[w][z][y][x] = X             (Y_stride)
 - &A[w][z+1][y][x] – &A[w][z][y][x] = X * Y         (Z_stride)
 - &A[w+1][z][y][x] – &A[w][z][y][x] = X * Y * Z     (W_stride)

-Since Programmable 4D Data Mover need to write to / read from AXI stream, it also needs to define how to serialize 4D array.
-We define ``ap_int<64> cfg[9]`` as descriptor to define one access:
+Because the Programmable 4D Data Mover needs to write to/read from the AXI4-Stream, it also needs to define how to serialize the 4D array.
+Define ``ap_int<64> cfg[9]`` as descriptor to define one access:

-- cfg[0]:           bias (address of 4D array's first element in memory)
+- cfg[0]: Bias (address of the 4D array's first element in memory)
-- cfg[1], cfg[2]:   stride of first accessed dimension, size of first accessed dimension
+- cfg[1], cfg[2]: Stride of the first accessed dimension, size of the first accessed dimension
-- cfg[3], cfg[4]:   stride of second accessed dimension, size of second accessed dimension
+- cfg[3], cfg[4]: Stride of the second accessed dimension, size of the second accessed dimension
-- cfg[5], cfg[6]:   stride of third accessed dimension, size of third accessed dimension
+- cfg[5], cfg[6]: Stride of the third accessed dimension, size of the third accessed dimension
-- cfg[7], cfg[8]:   stride of fourth accessed dimension, size of fourth accessed dimension
+- cfg[7], cfg[8]: Stride of the fourth accessed dimension, size of the fourth accessed dimension

-With the descriptor above, Programmable 4D Data Mover will serialize the read/write as pseudo-code below (take read as example):
-Programmable 4D Data Mover will load one or multiple descriptors from a descriptor buffer.
-The descriptor buffer begins with a 64bits ``num`` which indicate how many descriptors are there in the buffer.
-Then ``num`` will be followed by one or multiple 9x64bits descriptors, all compact stored.
+With the descriptor above, the Programmable 4D Data Mover will serialize the read/write as the following pseudo code (take read as example).
+The Programmable 4D Data Mover will load one or multiple descriptors from a descriptor buffer.
+The descriptor buffer begins with a 64-bit ``num`` which indicate how many descriptors are there in the buffer.
+Then ``num`` will be followed by one or multiple 9x64 bit descriptors, all compact stored.
 It will start parsing the first descriptor, finish the access, then parse and finish the next descriptor.
 It will keep the processing until it finishes all descriptors.

 .. code-block:: cpp